MAFINS/MenyooSP/README.md

 ## Versioning
 vM.m.p-a/b/rcN
-- M - Major: Changes require complete re-install of Menyoo including all Menyoostuff items
+- M - Major: Changes to the core running of the script, and may not be compatible with older builds.
 - m - Minor: Feature update that adds functionality to the .asi only
 - p - Patch: Bug fixes with no new features.
 - a - Alpha: Unstable pre-release with new features not fully tested